String Matching and Database Merging

 - Jaro distance: Distance dependent on the number of matching characters and transpositions.

 - Jaro-Winkler distance: Similar, but different parts of the string weight different, resulting on a better performance for short strings.

 - Sørensen index or dice’s coefficient: Quotient between the number of characters shared and the lengths of the two strings.

 - Jaccard index: Equivalent to the dice’s coefficient.
 J = D/(2-D).

 Token-based measures: Each string is divided into words or n-grams (substrings of consecutive letters).
 Two strings are similar if they have exact words or n-grams in common

 - Dice’s coefficient: Quotient between the number of n-grams shared and the total number of n-grams in the two strings.

 - Cosine similarity: Each string is represented as a vector, where the dimensions correspond to the different possible words/n-grams.
-The dimensions are usually weighted with TD-IDF (term frequency–inverse document frequency).
+The dimensions are usually weighted with TF-IDF (term frequency–inverse document frequency).
 Words/n-grams that appear many times in a string, but only a few times in the set of strings are weight more.
 The cosine of the angle between the two vectors is the distance measure.